-This question appeared on the Focus thread (which I usually find pretty interesting).
-A bunch of pretty smart sales folks quickly filled up a long list of objections we’d all recognize.
+I get asked to answer this question fairly frequently on Quora.
+During one such thread, a bunch of pretty smart sales folks quickly filled up a long list of objections we’d all recognize.

-Think how much more cooperative your buyer might be if you were genuinely trying to help them make a good decision, in this instance figuring out how good an idea it is to do business with you, and open to the possibility that it might not be.
+In this instance, figuring out how good an idea it is to do business with you, and open to the possibility that it might not be.
 They’d certainly expend less energy keeping you at bay while they figured out how safe it is to let you get close enough to potentially be useful.

 The takeaway for lawyers?